elastest/demo-projects/tutorials/webapp-elastest/04-webapp-logstash-plugin/readme.md

 	- Go to Manage Jenkins -> Configure System and do scroll to Logstash section to configure:
 		- Check **Enable sending logs to an Indexer**
 		- Select **Elastic Search** as Indexer Type
 		- Insert Elasticsearch uri, like http://IP:9200/MYINDEX/_doc.
 If you are using [Jenkins instance of ElasTest](https://elastest.io/docs/jenkins/) the IP will be the host ip of the ElasTest network (like 172.18.0.1).
+If you use Jenkins installed on your machine, you can use localhost as ip, as the ports are binded.
 The index (MYINDEX) can be whatever you want.
-If you use Jenkins installed on your machine, you can use localhost as ip, as the ports are binded.
+You can use **webapp**, which is the index to which the application's logs are sent, but there will be no way to differentiate the logs from each other.
+This can be solved by configuring different [filters and inputs in Logstash](https://www.elastic.co/guide/en/logstash/6.5/filter-plugins.html), but we have not done it for this example.
 		- Save configuration and restart Jenkins if is necessary
 3. Create a Jenkins pipeline with the code of **Jenkinsfile**.
 Note that this pipeline uses the wrapper `logstash {}`
 4. Run Job